-There is certain information that someone who has been sexually assaulted may want to know before deciding to report the assault, as well as information they will want to have if there is going to be a court case.
+There is certain information that someone who has been sexually assaulted may want to know before deciding to report the assault.
+If someone is charged, it can also be helpful to know about the court process.

-However, if you decide to call the police, the sooner you call the better.
+However, if you decide to call the police, it is better to call sooner than later.
 This gives the police a better chance of finding and catching the perpetrator of the assault.
-If you are considering reporting the assault to the police you will want to take steps to preserve evidence.
+If you are considering reporting the assault to the police, you will want to take steps to preserve evidence.
 You will also want to have a forensic examination.

-Usually you will be asked to go to the police station to make a statement about what happened to you.
-If you are not well enough to go to the police station other arrangements will be made.
+You will usually be asked to go to the police station to make a statement about what happened to you.
+If you are not well enough to go to the police station, other arrangements will be made.

-In addition to evidence collected at the forensic examination, the police may need to take photographs and may need to keep some of your clothing.
+In addition to evidence collected at the forensic examination, the police may need to take photographs.
+They may also need to keep some of your clothing.
 The police may collect evidence from the scene of the crime.
 They may dust for fingerprints and take some property into custody.

-You may want to look at the information about calling the police.
-If you report the crime to the police you can apply for Victim Compensation regardless of whether anyone is charged or convicted.
+If you report the crime to the police, you can apply for victim compensation regardless of whether anyone is charged or convicted.

-Remember you have the right to information about how the investigation is progressing including whether anyone has been charged.
+There are a number of rights that victims have when it comes to criminal matters.
+This includes the right to information about how the investigation is progressing and whether anyone has been charged.

-If you fear for your safety because the person is not in custody you can consider applying for a peace bond.
-If you are being harassed or intimidated the person may be charged with another criminal offence such as criminal harassment, intimidation, uttering threats, indecent or harassing telephone calls or extortion.
+Those charged with crimes are often released from custody during the process.
+If you fear for your safety because the person is not in custody, you can consider applying for a peace bond.
+If you are being harassed or intimidated, the person may be charged with another criminal offence such as criminal harassment.

 Remember you have the right to have your safety considered by everyone involved in the criminal justice system.

-If the police charge someone and they plead not guilty there will be a trial.
-As a sexual assault survivor you may have concerns and questions about the process.
-Remember you are entitled to information about how the criminal justice system works in general, as well as information about your specific case.
+If the police charge someone and they plead not guilty, there will be a trial.
+As a sexual assault survivor, you may have concerns and questions about the process.
+You are entitled to information about how the criminal justice system works in general.
+You are also entitled to information about your specific case.

 Q